Generic Name: azacitidine (ay za SYE ti deen)

-Azacitidine is is injected under the skin, or into a vein through an IV.
+Azacitidine is injected under the skin, or as an infusion into a vein.
 A healthcare provider will give you this injection.

-You may also be given medications to reduce nausea and vomiting while you are receiving azacitidine.
+You may also be given medications to reduce nausea and vomiting.

-Tell your caregiver right away if azacitidine accidentally gets on your skin.
-Wash the area thoroughly with soap and warm water.
+If azacitidine accidentally gets on your skin, wash the area thoroughly with soap and warm water.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your azacitidine injection.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.